Retreat

 The University of Osaka Syllabus

-This program requires successful completion of the core course, Introduction to Human Metaverse Medicine (2 credits), in addition to at least 5 credits of elective courses.
-Upon completion of a minimum of 7 credits in total, students will be awarded a certificate of completion.
+This program requires successful completion of the core course, Artificial Intelligence for Medicine and Life Sciences (Course Title for Academic Year 2025: Introduction to Human Metaverse Medicine) (2 credits), in addition to at least 5 credits of elective courses.
+Upon completing at least 7 credits, students will receive a certificate of completion.

 The elective curriculum encompasses a wide range of courses offered by the Graduate School of Medicine—including medicine, life sciences, biomedical measurement, biomedical informatics, medical statistics, bioinformatics, and bioethics.
-From this academic year onward, students may also take courses offered by the Graduate School of Information Science, such as big data engineering, intelligent systems, and computational photography.
+As of Academic Year 2025, the range of courses available to students in this program has been expanded to include offerings from the Graduate School of Information Science, such as Big Data Engineering, Intelligent Systems, Machine Learning Systems Theory, and Computational Photography.

 Through this integrated curriculum, students will develop the ability to advance Human Metaverse Medicine by bridging human organoid biomedical science with information and mathematical sciences.
 Furthermore, they will develop the ability to situate their work within its ethical, legal, and societal frameworks, thereby cultivating the intellectual breadth and methodological versatility required to extend their research across diverse domains.